qbism/q2tools-220/README.md

 *   -maxmapdata sets lightng memory limit.
 Original is 0x200000 and it can be set up to 0x800000 (8388608).
 Requires an engine that supports the higher limit.
 *   Any tga replacement textures found will be used for radiosity.

+qdata
+*   help for this tool is scarce, but it runs a script file to convert assets to Q2 data types.
+This example creates the colormap:

+    $load base/pics/pal.pcx
+    $colormap colormap

 # Build from source:
 A Linux makefile and Windows cross-compile from Linux makefiles are included.
 Download and build the Windows dependency libraries or find pre-compiled libs.
 The pre-compiled libs from the Q2PRO SDK for MinGW-w64 do the trick.